yacineMTB/talk/README.md

 - Simple to extend
 - Discover little HCI hacks
 - Being able to learn something while driving
+- Clean up the LLaMa node addon in the forked submodule enough to merge into mainline

 ## Running
 - Clone the submodules